ihorkk/integration_tests/README.md

 ### 3. Running ServeRest in Docker

-To run ServeRest and the tests inside Docker containers, the project uses `docker-compose`.
-The `run-tests.sh` script will build and run the Docker containers, execute the tests, and then clean up the environment.
+By default, the tests are configured to execute against the ServeRest instance running inside Docker containers.
+The project uses docker-compose to manage the containers for both ServeRest and the test environment.
+The run-tests.sh script will build and run the Docker containers, execute the tests, and then clean up the environment.

 First, ensure that Docker and Docker Compose are installed on your system.
 Then, to start the tests inside Docker, use the following command: